FullyQualifiedErrorID/twitchbot_3.2_publicDemo/TwitchBot Public Build/README.txt

  -auto ticket
  -multichannel support

-Features in progress:
+Features Added in 3.2:
  -!gamble bot
  -configs
+ -new ui
+ -better autoticket

+ Features in Progress:
- -!freetickets command
+ -!freetickets
+ -stopwatch/timer
+ -improvments to ui
+ -maybe run out of a exe or something
+ -!points info
+ -a look a multiple accounts

 I hope you enjoy! :)